This is our collected recipes page, organised by season. Most contain some foraged ingredients, often found in Highbury Park.

 - BE GENEROUS: If there is plenty, take only what you need.
 Leave the remainder for wildlife or other foragers.
 Where there is only a small amount, take only 1/5 of what you can see

 Use only the young green tips of the nettle stems.
 The best ones will be found in March/April, when the stems are still very short and the whole length can be harvested.
-Always avoid old leaves (which incidentally make an excellent compost).
+Do not harvest nettles when they are forming flowers, as the sugar in the plant goes into flower-making and the leaves turn bitter.
+Always avoid older leaves (which incidentally make an excellent compost) even when the plant is not flowering.
 Use rubber gloves when harvesting, to avoid nettle rash.

 1 pint veg stock